 The McIntire Hedge Tournament is held at the end of the spring semester and involves 20+ teams of grad and undergrad students from three academic programs.
 On the day of the Tournament, you and your team will manage a portfolio of securities worth $50million.
 The objective of the Tournament is to manage risk by keeping it to a pre-determined low level while producing a profit.
 The team that most effectively navigates turbulent financial seas, wins.
-Detailed rules are published in the Tournament Rulebook.
+Detailed rules are published in a Tournament Rulebook that will be distributed in class.

 Faster than real time

 The tournament operates at faster-than-real-time.
-This means that one minute in the Tournament is equivalent to one day in the real markets.
-This keeps things hopping!
+One minute in the Tournament is equivalent to one day in the real markets.
+This keeps things hopping.

 Algorithmic trading with live data